Diamond Dicing: Experiments

 \subsection{Finding \texorpdfstring{$\kappa$}{kappa(C)} for \textsc{sum}-based \Diamondcube s}

-From Proposition~\ref{prop:kappa-sum-upper-bounds}, we have that $\min_i(\max_j(\sigma(\mathrm{slice}_j(D_i))))$ is an upper bound for $\kappa$ of any sum-\diamondcube\ and from Proposition~\ref{prop:kappa-sum-lower-bounds} a lower bound is the maximum value stored in any cell.
+From Proposition~\ref{prop:kappa-sum-upper-bounds}, we have that $\min_i(\max_j(\sigma(\mathrm{slice}_j(D_i))))$ is an upper bound on $\kappa$ for any \textsc{sum}-based \diamondcube\ and from Proposition~\ref{prop:kappa-sum-lower-bounds} a lower bound is the maximum value stored in any cell.
 Indeed, for cube \twCubeThree\ the lower bound is the $\kappa$ value.
-For this reason, the approach to finding $\kappa$ for the sum-\diamondcube s varies slightly in that the first guess for $k$ should be the lower bound + 1.
-If this returns a non-empty \diamondcube, then a binary search over the range [lower bound +1--upper bound] is used to find $\kappa$.
+For this reason, the approach to finding $\kappa$ for the \textsc{sum}-based \diamondcube{}s varies slightly in that the first guess for $k$ should be the lower bound + 1.
+If this returns a non-empty \diamondcube, then a binary search over the range from the lower bound + 1 to the upper bound is used to find $\kappa$.
 Statistics are given in Table~\ref{tb:sum-diamond-specs}.